Many or all companies we feature compensate us. Compensation and editorial

 MPOWER Financing

 MPOWER Financing promotes financial inclusiveness by extending education loans to international students and DACA recipients.
-Loans offered through MPOWER don’t require borrowers to have collateral, a cosigner, or a credit history to qualify.
+Loans from MPOWER don’t require borrowers to have collateral, a cosigner, or a credit history to qualify.

-Students from more than 190 countries can apply and there are no restrictions on degree programs or fields of study.
-Loans range from $2,001 to $100,000 and feature low, fixed interest rates.
+Students from more than 190 countries can apply, and the lender does not restrict degree programs or fields of study.
+Loans range from $2,001 to $100,000 and feature fixed interest rates.

 MPOWER offers interest rate reductions of up to 1.50% to borrowers who enroll in autopay, make six on-time payments through autopay, and provide proof of graduation and employment.